 VO2 Max Test London vs Resting Metabolic Rate: Which Test Actually Matters?

-But with health testing now everywhere: VO₂ max testing, metabolic testing, wearable analytics, which measurements actually matter?
+But with health testing now widely available, VO2 max testing, metabolic testing, wearable analytics the question is which measurements actually matter for your specific goals.

 VO₂ Max Testing

-Higher VO₂ max values are associated with improved cardiovascular health and resilience to physiological stress.
+Higher VO2 max values are associated with improved cardiovascular health and physiological resilience.

 For endurance athletes and highly active professionals, this can be valuable performance data.